-The data input keyboard (on the operating panel) is used to enter machine data, position data, etc. The CNC PILOT 640 has an alphanumeric keyboard for easy input of tool descriptions, program descriptions or comments in an NC program.
+The data input keyboard (on the operating panel) is used to enter machine data, position data, etc. For the MANUALplus 620, an alphanumeric keyboard is not necessary.
+When you enter tool descriptions, program descriptions or comments in an NC program, an alphabetic keyboard is displayed on the screen.
 The machine operating panel contains all necessary controls for manual operation of the lathe.